Neko-Box-Coder/ssLogger/README.md

 ssLOG_ENABLE_CACHE_OUTPUT();
 ssLOG_DISABLE_CACHE_OUTPUT();

-//Output all the logs that are stored in cache for other threads ssLOG_OUTPUT_ALL_CACHE();
+//Output all the logs that are stored in cache ssLOG_OUTPUT_ALL_CACHE();

 //Logs can be output as different level, for example.